Instance Methods #

 The moveBy method modifies x and y.
 Since Point is a Struct, it must be marked as mutating.
 When the method ends, these changes are written back to the original structure.

-Concept Correspondence: C# Structs are mutable by default (unless declared as readonly struct).
-C# does not have a marker like mutating for individual methods.
+Concept Correspondence: C# Structs are mutable by default, unless declared as readonly struct.
+C# does not have a mutating marker for individual methods.

 struct Point {